steam88ys/steam88ys/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi there, I'm Yunseo Kim.
+### Hi there, I'm Kim yunseo.
 Take a look at my github

 #### SNS